flaneurette/Health-Library/Documents/Food/Baking/Pizza/README.md

 - Oven not hot enough, or dough was rolled with a pin (destroys air bubbles).

 Bottom is pale:
 - Stone/steel wasn't preheated long enough.
-Preheat for 1+ hours.
+Preheat for 15min to 1+ hours.

 Toppings are soggy:
 - Too much sauce or mozzarella.
 Use less than you think you need.